Over the years, Greece has had occasional periods of unrest that have led travelers to wonder how safe the country is.

 - Scale it down.
 Take the smaller camera.
 Tear out the chapter of the guidebook that you need or take a digital picture of it and avoid papers altogether.

 - Forget the shoulder bag.
-Use a small backpack; you may want one with a strong metal grid inside like some of these: Travel Gifts for the Paranoid Traveler.
+Use a small backpack; you may want one with a strong metal grid inside.

 - Buy a good map before you go.
 And keep it with you.
 If you do find your route blocked, you'll have options and if you call someone for assistance, you can understand their directions better.
 The Athens map provided by the GNTO office at the airport is excellent, and it's free.
 A paper map is still the best way to orient yourself without endlessly zooming in or out on a small screen and using up what may be precious battery power.
 Use your cell phone or another device alongside the paper map for detail.

 - On medication?
 Have enough with you for twice the length of your trip.
 Pack one amount in your luggage and one in your carryon.
 Keep at least a day or two's supply on you in a small pill container.